Depression Symptoms and Warning Signs

 Depression comes in many shapes and forms.
 Knowing what type of depression you have can help you manage your symptoms and get the most effective treatment.

-Major depression is much less common than mild or moderate depression and is characterized by intense, relentless symptoms.
+Major depression is much less common than mild or moderate depression and is characterized by severe, relentless symptoms.

 - Left untreated, major depression typically lasts for about six months.